History of the floppy disk: Microfloppy format war

-A number of solutions were developed, with drives at 2-inch, 2 1/2-inch, 3-inch and 3 1/2-inch (50, 60, 75 and 90 mm), all being offered by various companies.
-They all shared a number of advantages over the older format, including a small form factor and a rigid case with a slideable write protect catch.
-The almost-universal use of the 5 1/4-inch format made it very difficult for any of these new formats to gain any significant market share.
-Some of these formats included Dysan and Shugart's 3 1/4-inch floppy disk, the later ubiquitous Sony 3 1/2-inch disk and the 3-inch format:
+A number of solutions were developed, with drives at 2-inches (50 mm), 2+1/2 in, 3 in and 3+1/2 in, all being offered by various companies, leading to a format war.
+These formats all shared a number of advantages over the older format, including a small form factor and a rigid case with a slideable write protect catch.
+The almost-universal use of the 5¼-inch format made it very difficult for any of these new formats to gain any significant market share.
+Some of these formats included Dysan and Shugart's 3+1/4 in floppy disk, the later ubiquitous Sony 3½-inch disk and the 3-inch format: